-Presents information on starting a new business, developing a business plan, buying an existing business, and understanding the realities of the entrepreneurial lifestyle.
+Introduction to Entrepreneurship engages students in starting a new business, developing a business plan, buying an existing business, and understanding the realities of the entrepreneurial lifestyle.
 Entrepreneurial issues involved in managing and growing an entrepreneurial venture will be covered in a separate class.
-This course is intended for all students at Minnesota West regardless of their major.
+This course is intended for Minnesota West students regardless of their major.